Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/4_Information Security Policies.md

 - if database needs to be encrypted then every person should be aware and make changes accordingly
 - people are weakest part of defense
 - streamlined with goals and strategies
-- only appliciable within an organization
+- only appliciable within an organizations boundries of authority